Skip to main content

 What the venue fee actually includes

 Exclusive use at Villa Miani is genuinely comprehensive.
 A booking covers the entire villa and parkland: the Salone delle Feste, the panoramic terrace, all the connected halls, the Italian gardens, the bridal suite for preparations, professional lighting and sound systems throughout, a dedicated event coordination team, security for the event, weather backup across multiple indoor halls, private parking, and celebrations running until 1am.
-Catering is separate, through the villa's Michelin-rated partner Relais Le Jardin or approved premium caterers — so read quotes carefully to see where the venue fee ends and the per-head costs begin.
+Catering is separate, through the villa's Michelin-rated partner Relais Le Jardin or approved premium caterers — so read quotes carefully to see where the venue fee ends and the per-head costs begin, a split our guide to Italian wedding hidden costs unpacks line by line.

 Sleeps on site: almost nobody — and that's the design